 So are you guys excited to land your graphic designing job but apart from the excitement, you might be thinking about what questions you may encounter during your interview?
 Well, don’t worry!
-I’ll be guiding you with all frequently asked questions that will help you in cracking your next graphic designing interview.
+I’ll guide you with all frequently asked questions that will help you crack your next graphic designing interview.

 Here I have gathered a list of frequently asked questions.
 Scroll down and learn fundamental interview questions with answers

 Question 1 - Introduce yourself

 In this question, you are supposed to answer about yourself, provides a brief description of your professional persona, which may include your educational background and a little bit about your last job.

 If you are a fresher, you can share your academics experience with all the achievements and projects you have done so far.
 Give a brief introduction of your family that doesn’t exaggerate family background long as it becomes monotonous for your employer.

 I would recommend you to hand over the business card to the recruiter as it will leave a good impression on the hiring manager.
 If you offer a business card that shows your professionalism and sincerity towards your work, and it also indicates that you design your own business card.

 Question 2 - Type of design software you are familiar with.

 When the hiring manager asked this question, that means they are trying to find whether you can use their in-house software or not and how quickly you will learn graphic designing software.
 If you are familiar with various designing software, then you can describe it to the interviewer; otherwise, you can tell straightforward that you don’t know about the software.